Eb0nY-April14/wigalleria_v1/README.md

 * Create: It will allow a registered or guest user to add product(s) into the shopping cart
 * Read: It will allow a registered or guest user to view the items in their shopping cart
-* Update: It will allow a registered or guest user to edit items in their shopping cart
+* Update: It will allow a registered or guest user to update the quantity of product(s) in their shopping cart
 * Delete: It will allow a registered or guest user to either remove one or all products from their shopping cart
 * Sign Up: It will allow a guest user to register for an account if he doesn't have one yet before he can access some features of the app
 * Login: It will allow a user to authenticate i.e log in if he already has an account in